Our Legal Fees

 While we are known for aggressive litigation, there are times when we also help clients avoid litigation altogether.
 If you and your spouse can be cooperative with each other, we can help you with an uncontested divorce.
 This type of divorce takes less time, saves both of you money and helps spare your children from the emotional wounds and scars resulting from a contentious divorce battle.

-Once you and your spouse have agreed to the terms and conditions of your divorce, we can help with the following:
+Once you and your spouse agreed to the terms and conditions of your divorce, we can help with:

 Contested Divorce